cferdinandi/adventure/content/adventures/the-ghost-ship.md

 draft: false
 ---

+A ship washes ashore and runs aground without a single person onboard.
+Can you find the lost crew?

 <div data-toc="In This Adventure"></div>

 ## The Situation

-A ship drifts into the harbor and runs aground.
-It’s completely empty.
+Shortly after a lunch, a ship drifts into Farfaria harbor.
+Despite repeated signals from the harbormaster, it doesn't slow down, but heads straight towards the beach next to the docks.

+As people scramble out of the way, the ship runs aground.
+An eerie silence falls over the docks.

-There’s food still on plates, and cabins filled with the crew’s possessions.
+Inspecting the ship, the harbormaster finds food still on plates, and cabins filled with the crew’s possessions.
 But there’s not a single person to be found on the vessel.

-**You do find one clue, though:** a map in the captain’s cabin that points to a remote island in the Ocean of Lost Sailors.
+**He does find one clue, though:** a map in the captain’s cabin that points to a remote island in the Ocean of Lost Sailors.

+The harbormaster has called you to the docks and asked you get the bottom of this mystery.
+Can you find the lost crew, or at least figure out what happened to them?

 {{<maps href="/downloads/assets_the-ghost-ship.pdf">}}